John Hart Ely: Democracy and Distrust

-While a professor at Harvard, Ely produced his most notable work: a book titled Democracy and Distrust: A Theory of Judicial Review published in 1980.
-The text would become one of the most influential works about American constitutional law, and among the most praised for deconstructing—and defending—the doctrine of judicial review on procedural grounds.
+While a professor at Harvard, Ely produced his most notable work: the book Democracy and Distrust: A Theory of Judicial Review, published in 1980.
+It would become one of the most influential works about American constitutional law and among the most praised for deconstructing—and defending—the doctrine of judicial review on procedural grounds.
 Democracy and Distrust rejected theories which had no basis in the constitutional "text, history, or structure", using political theory as opposed to originalism to serve as argumentative foundations.

-The book may be effectively divided as two separate books: one criticizing constitutionally ungrounded legal theories, and the other as Ely providing his own theory for judicial interventions.
+The book may be viewed as two separate books: one criticizing constitutionally ungrounded legal theories and the other providing a theory for judicial interventions.
 Ely expounds a theory of constitutional interpretation known as political process theory, suggesting that judges ought to focus on maintaining a well-functioning democratic process and guard against systematic biases in the legislative process.

 Ely asserts that the Supreme Court should interpret the Constitution so as to reinforce democratic processes and popular self-government by ensuring equal representation in the political process (as in the Court's decision in Baker v.
 Carr).
-He argues that the Constitution's unenumerated rights (such as the Ninth Amendment and the Privileges or Immunities Clause of the Fourteenth Amendment) are procedural in nature, rather than substantive, and thus protect rights to democratic processes but are not rights of a substantive nature.
+He argues that the Constitution's unenumerated rights (such as the Ninth Amendment and the Privileges or Immunities Clause of the Fourteenth Amendment) are procedural rather than substantive in nature and thus protect rights to democratic processes but are not rights of a substantive nature.
 Justice Stone's Footnote Four from United States v.
 Carolene Products Co.
 (1938) is a chief inspiration for Ely's theory of judicial review.

 The initial release of Democracy and Distrust was controversial; it received a large amount of criticism from academics, including a dismissive piece from Laurence Tribe published in the Yale Law Journal.
-However, in a 1991 appraisal of the work by Michael J. Klarman, he concludes that "political process theory emerges relatively unscathed from attacks leveled by Ely's critics against its more global aspects."
-In a New York Times piece after Ely's death, Mark Tushnet called it the most important work of constitutional scholarship in the two generations from the time it was published to now.
+However, a 1991 appraisal of the work by Michael J. Klarman concludes that "political process theory emerges relatively unscathed from attacks leveled by Ely's critics against its more global aspects."
+In a New York Times piece after Ely's death, Mark Tushnet called it "the most important work of constitutional scholarship in the two generations from the time it was published to now."

+War and Responsibility

+In 1993, Ely published his second book titled War and Responsibility: Constitutional Lessons of Vietnam and Its Aftermath, which criticized the Vietnam War and re-assessed the discussion of the War Powers Act.
+The book is presented in six chapters and the initial chapters put into question the constitutionality of the Vietnam War.
+Chapters four and five bring into question belligerent acts conducted by the United States against the states of Laos and Cambodia.
+Chapter six discusses the future of covert warfare as part of the government's diligence or lack of diligence in conducting its foreign affairs.
+The closing Appendix discusses the paramenters of the War Powers Act.